2025 Jinhua car attack

-On April 22, 2025, a vehicle-ramming attack took place when a woman drove her car into pedestrians outside of an elementary school in Jinhua, Zhejiang, China, killing multiple people and seriously injuring more than a dozen others.
+On April 22, 2025, a vehicle-ramming attack took place at an elementary school in Jinhua, Zhejiang, China, when a woman drove her car into pedestrians, killing multiple people and seriously injuring more than a dozen others.
 Among the victims were officers, parents, and nine students.

 Background

 The attack occurred five months after the 2024 Zhuhai car attack that killed 38 people and injured 48 others, the 2024 Changde car attack, which also took place at a school, injuring 30 people, and the 2024 Wuxi stabbing at the Wuxi Vocational Institute of Arts and Technology that killed eight people and injured 17 others.
 The perpetrators of the Zhuhai and Wuxi attacks were executed in January 2025, while the perpetrator of the Changde attack received a suspended death sentence in December 2024.

 Attack

 At around 5:45 p.m. a driver in a silver sedan rammed into a crowd of pedestrians and a row of flowerbeds at a high speed without slowing down on a road at the gate of the Sumeng Township Central Primary School while students and staff were heading home.
 Multiple people were struck and fell to the ground on impact, and some were stuck under the car, with bystanders being too weak to help and victims struggling to stand up.
 Bystanders banged on the car's window.
 Witnesses posted footage of the crash to Twitter.
 At the time of the attack, the intensive care unit at the local hospital was full.
 Authorities restricted access to the school by closing off roads around the school.